252 High Street,

-The Savoy Cinema was built for and operated by the Associated British Cinemas(ABC) chain.
-It was located opposite the Plaza Cinema (former Hippodrome Theatre) and close by the Theatre Royal, on London Inn Square (which no longer exists) at the corners of High Street, New North Road and Northern Hay Place.
+The Savoy Luxury Super Cinema was built for and operated by the Associated British Cinemas(ABC) chain.
+It was located opposite the Plaza Cinema (former Hippodrome Theatre) and close by the Theatre Royal, set back on London Inn Square (which no longer exists) at the corners of High Street, New North Road and Bailey Street.

 It opened on 23rd November 1936 with Shirley Temple in “Captain January” & Joseph Schmidt in “A Star Fell From Heaven”.
 Designed by ABC’s in-house architect William R. Glen, seating was provided for 1,224 in the stalls and 734 in the circle.
 The proscenium was 42 feet wide.
-The Savoy Cinema was equipped with a Compton 3Manual/6Ranks organ which was opened by organist Reginal Porter Brown from the Regal Torquay (the resident organist was Harold Stringer).
+The Savoy Luxury Super Cinema was equipped with a Compton ‘Super’ 3Manual/6Ranks organ which was opened by organist Reginal Porter Brown from the Regal Torquay (the resident organist was Harold Stringer).
 A pub named The London Inn was part of the building.

 By 1972, the ABC chain was being operated by EMI, and the ABC was closed on 30th September 1972, for conversion into a triple.
 The Compton organ was removed from the building.
 The circle was extended forward to the proscenium and rear stage wall, creating a 528-seat auditorium.
 A second auditorium seating 170 was created on the former upper stage area.
 The original stalls area and stage was converted into a Star Bingo Club, operated by the Star Cinemas chain.
 On 25th January 1973 screen 2 opened with Marlon Brando in “The Godfather”.
 For a while, The London Inn pub had its own street entrance next to the main cinema entrance.

-In 1986, it was taken over by the Cannon Group, and re-named Cannon.
-This was short lived, as the cinemas closed on 4th June 1987 with Tom Cruise in “Top Gun” as one of the final films.
+In 1986, it was taken over by the Cannon Group, but retained its ABC name.
+This was short lived, as Cannon closed the ABC on 4th June 1987 with Tom Cruise in “Top Gun” and Julie Walters in “Personal Services” as the final films.
 It was demolished on August Bank Holiday Monday 1987.
-A Dillon’s bookstore (today a Waterstones) and offices were built on the site.
+A Dillon’s bookstore (today a Waterstones) and offices were built on part of the site.

 Just login to your account and subscribe to this theater.